-The modern farmhouse trend absolutely exploded in the past decade.
-And while we love Chip and Joanna as much as the next person, some of the look's more cookie cutter fads just have to go.
-We're talking those rustic cursive script signs that say things like "Gather," "Farmhouse," and "Bless This Mess."
+The modern farmhouse trend absolutely exploded in the 2010s.
+And while we loved it as much as the next person, some of the look's more cookie cutter fads just have to go.
+We're talking those rustic cursive script signs that say things like 'Live.
+Laugh.Love', 'Gather,' 'Farmhouse,' and 'Bless This Mess.'
 Sure, they're cute, but instead of cultivating vintage vibes, these mass-produced signs now feel incredibly basic.

 Instead: Unique artwork

 Don't worry, you don't have to spend a fortune curating a rare art collection.
-Commission custom line drawings on Etsy, and hunt for vintage prints and antique oil paintings via online auctions and secondhand shops.
+Commission custom line drawings on Etsy (opens in new tab), and hunt for vintage prints and antique oil paintings via online auctions and secondhand shops, some of the best places to buy vintage furniture.

 Instead: Curved silhouettes